Distributed applications, teams, genes and geographies will shape the future of VC in 2018

 As the New Year dawns, new opportunities are emerging for savvy venture capitalists in a number of different fields.

-From new companies building businesses based on the genome, to businesses built on the blockchain; distributed applications, teams, genes and geographies will shape the future of the venture capital industry.
+From new companies building businesses based on the genome, to businesses built on the blockchain, distributed applications, teams, genes and geographies will shape the future of the venture capital industry.

 We are moving from a world based upon the 0s and 1s of binary code to a world built from the A, T, G and C nucleotides that comprise DNA base pairs.
 The first commercial computers were big and expensive.
-But over time, Moore’s law held true—the number of transistors per square inch on integrated circuits doubled every year since their invention, eventually democratizing access to computing power.
-In biotechnology, the drop in the cost of DNA sequencing is called the Carlson Curve, and it has outpaced Moore’s law.
-This means that the costs of reading and writing DNA have dropped dramatically and so opportunity abounds.
-Many of the businesses that will be built on biological data will scale not like biotech therapeutics, but like the software companies that we tech investors are already familiar with.
-There will be companies storing data in DNA, companies applying AI to drug discovery, and companies developing personalized health recommendations based upon our DNA.
+But over time, Moore’s Law held true — the number of transistors per square inch on integrated circuits doubled every year since their invention, eventually democratizing access to computing power.

+In biotechnology, the drop in the cost of DNA sequencing is called the Carlson Curve, and it has outpaced Moore’s Law.
+This means that the costs of reading and writing DNA have dropped dramatically, so opportunity abounds.

+Many of the businesses that will be built on biological data will scale not like biotech therapeutics, but like the software companies with which we tech investors are already familiar.
+There will be companies storing data in DNA, companies applying AI to drug discovery and companies developing personalized health recommendations based upon our DNA.
 And as CRISPR technology matures and we have the ability not just to read and write DNA but to change it, expect to see consumer-facing companies selling all sorts of biosynthesized materials.

-It’s no secret: starting a company in San Francisco is expensive.
+It’s no secret that starting a company in San Francisco is expensive.
 One of the biggest expenses?
 Talent.
-Glassdoor estimates that entry-level software engineers in San Francisco earn about 15% above the national average, and the gap for top-notch talent is likely to be far greater.
+Glassdoor estimates that entry-level software engineers in San Francisco earn about 15 percent above the national average, and the gap for top-notch talent is likely to be far greater.

-A couple months ago, a founder confided that he was having trouble competing for talent against the likes of Google and Facebook.
+A couple of months ago, a founder confided that he was having trouble competing for talent against the likes of Google and Facebook.
 He was toying with the idea of assembling a distributed team.
 “But aren’t VCs biased against them?” he wanted to know.
 Perhaps historically, I said, but I think that distributed teams are the future.
-Our portfolio company Gitlab has a fully distributed team—their sole “office” is CEO Sid Sijbrandij’s kitchen table.
+Our portfolio company GitLab has a fully distributed team — their sole “office” is CEO Sid Sijbrandij’s kitchen table.
 I expect many more companies to follow suit.

-According to First Round Capital’s review of their own holdings, female founders’ companies out-performed their male peers’ by 63% in terms of value created for investors.
-Yet only 5% of all VC-funded firms have women in their leadership team and only 2.7% have a female CEO.
-We at August Capital have backed incredible teams who also happen to be led by women.
+According to First Round Capital’s review of their own holdings, female founders’ companies out-performed their male peers’ by 63 percent in terms of value created for investors.
+Yet only 5 percent of all VC-funded firms have women in their leadership team and only 2.7 percent have a female CEO.

+We at August Capital have backed incredible teams that also happen to be led by women.
 We’ll continue to back incredible teams of all stripes in 2018.
 (And if you want to join one of these rocket ships, check out Kelsi Kamen’s list of female founded startups to join in 2018.)

 As this goes to press, CoinMarketCap has the market cap of BTC at $311 billion and ETH at $82 billion.
 The $393+ billion dollar question then is, how much of this value is attributable to speculation versus the market’s expectation of blockchain’s true utility?